jhs2jhs/WebDownloadJobsManage/README.md

 mongodb remeber to close db after reach the funciton, otherwise it will meet connection error. check out on server side

+https://github.com/joyent/node/issues/4863 request is not always the best in this case.
+So I have to use local http request.

+scrape on amazon website, it is better to add a / in the end of url: for example, `http://www.amazon.com/mobile-apps/b/ref=mas_dl?ie=UTF8&node=2350149011/`